ak8000/caesar-cypher-package/README.md

 )

 # Project Description
-Our project is a Caesar cipher package inteded to help encrypt messages for users.
+Our project is a Caesar cipher package intended to help encrypt messages for users.

 # Documentation